ibm-granite/granite-code-models/README.md

 Our process to prepare code pretraining data involves several stages.
 First, we collect a combination of publicly available datasets (e.g., GitHub Code Clean, Starcoder data), public code repositories, and issues from GitHub.
 Second, we filter the code data collected based on the programming language in which data is written (which we determined based on file extension).
 Then, we also filter out data with low code quality.
 Third, we adopt an aggressive deduplication strategy that includes both exact and fuzzy deduplication to remove documents having (near) identical code content.
 Finally, we apply a HAP content filter that reduces models' likelihood of generating hateful, abusive, or profane language.
 We also make sure to redact Personally Identifiable Information (PII) by replacing PII content (e.g., names, email addresses, keys, passwords) with corresponding tokens (e.g., ⟨NAME⟩, ⟨EMAIL⟩, ⟨KEY⟩, ⟨PASSWORD⟩).
 We also scan all datasets using ClamAV to identify and remove instances of malware in the source code.

 ## Pretraining
 The **Granite Code Base** models are trained on 4.5T tokens of code data and natural language datasets related to code.
-Data is tokenized via byte pair encoding (BPE, (Sennrich et al., 2015)), employing the same tokenizer as StarCoder (Li et al., 2023a).
-Following (Shen et al., 2024; Hu et al., 2024), we utilize high-quality data with two phases of training as follows:
+Data is tokenized via byte pair encoding (BPE), employing the same tokenizer as StarCoder.
+We utilize high-quality data with two phases of training as follows:

 * Phase 1 (code only training): During phase 1, 3B and 8B models are trained for 4 trillion tokens of code data comprising 116 languages.
 The 20B parameter model is trained on 3 trillion tokens of code.
 The 34B model is trained on 1.4T tokens after the depth upscaling which is done on the 1.6T checkpoint of 20B model.
 * Phase 2 (code + language training): In phase 2, we include additional high-quality publicly available data from various domains, including technical, mathematics, and web documents, to further improve the model’s performance.
 We train all our models for 500B tokens (80% code-20% language mixture) in phase 2 training.